Integrated digital and PR strategy helps business solutions review platform secure $45 million in funding and grow by 2,000 percent.

 In a survey of more than 500 U.S. education professionals, we explored edtech successes and frustrations, as well as future technology goals and desires.
 Today’s education environment is primed for greater edtech disruption and adoption, but the 2017 Walker Sands Evaluation of EdTech report found that the relationships between schools/universities and the technologies they use are complex.
-In the world of edtech, it seems that 1+1 doesn’t always equal 2.
+In the world of edtech, it seems that one plus one doesn’t always equal two.

 When it comes to overall feelings about edtech, the report found that:

 Only 13 percent of teachers give their school/university an ‘A’ when asked to rank their available technology’s ability to improve the learning experience for students.
 However, teachers don’t seem to hold a grudge.
 Despite this less than stellar rating, educators are optimistic about edtech’s future positive impact, with goals including a way to better engage students, access to more academic resources and a means to better prepare students for academic success.